The Madness (The Madness album): Background

 After Madness's 1985 album Mad Not Mad, they attempted to record a new album, and eleven demo tracks were recorded.
 However, musical differences arose between band members, and in September 1986 the band announced that they were to split.
-Following the breakup of the original Madness, four of the original members (lead vocalist Suggs, saxophonist Lee Thompson, guitarist Chris Foreman and vocalist Cathal Smyth) recreated the band, adding "The" to its name.
-They also went to Amsterdam to ask former keyboardist Mike Barson if he wanted to return, but he refused.
+Following the breakup of the original Madness, four of the original members (lead vocalist Suggs, saxophonist Lee Thompson, guitarist Chris Foreman and vocalist Cathal Smyth) continued working together.
 When originally trying to find a new name for the group, such titles as the Wasp Factory, the One, More and the Earthmen were considered, and at one point BBC Radio 1 listeners were even invited to write in with suggestions.
 Eventually, the band settled on the title of The Madness.

-"Mark and I weren't stupid and we realised that from what they were saying, ‘Well, we want to split up the band but we might be doing other projects together.’
-It was really like, ‘Why don't you just say that you don't want to work with us?
-Why don't you just be a bit more honest?’"